gvogets/tramp-backgrounds/README.md

-# Wallpapers for LiMux 'tramp'

 ## Description

-Scripts to generate the default wallpaper for LiMux 5.0 (12.04 LTS)
+Scripts to generate the default wallpaper for LiMux 5.0

 ## Requirements